fernandopalafox/fernandopalafox.github.io/content/writing/growing.md

 > "If i know what I shall find, I do not want to find it.
 Uncertainty is the salf of life" - Erwin Chargaff

+No one is more keenly aware of our faults than ourselves.
+So treat yourself with kindness.

 **Relationships**